 According to the AKC and FCI, here are the two acceptable Cane Corso eye colors:

-- Dark Hazel Eyes: For dogs with black muzzles and coat color of black, black brindle, fawn, and red.
+- Dark Hazel Eyes: For dogs with black muzzles and coat colors of black, black brindle, fawn, and red.

-- Lighter Shades: For dogs with gray muzzles and coat color of gray, gray brindle, fawn, and red.
+- Lighter Shades: For dogs with gray muzzles and coat colors of gray, gray brindle, fawn, and red.

 These eye colors naturally lighten as the dogs mature, but the rule of thumb is that the iris should be as dark as the puppy’s coat color.
 The eye shades that are considered faulty for the Cane Corso are blue and yellow.

 In terms of the Cane Corsos nose colors, AKC states that it should match the dog’s coat.
-For instance, dogs with black coats should have a black nose.
-Similarly, dogs with gray coats should have a gray nose.
+For instance, dogs with black coats should have black noses.
+Similarly, dogs with gray coats should have gray noses.